 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: National Water Authority (Autoridad Nacional del Agua - ANA)

 Overall term: 2014 to 2019

-- Observatory.
-In collaboration with the relevant private and public sector actors, the project is supporting the establishment and operation of a water resources observatory.
-This will improve the availability of data for integrated water resources management in the river basins, and foster a deeper understanding of the impacts of climate change on water management.
+- Establishment of a water observatory.
+In collaboration with the relevant private and public sector actors, the project promotes the establishment and operation of a water resources observatory.
+This observatory uses modern technology to provide information on local water resources to decision-makers.
+This is a crucial prerequisite for achieving integrated water management in times of climate change.

 - Multi-sectoral public-private projects.
 Development partnerships with the private sector encourage the involvement of private companies in the protection of water resources.
 The project promotes initiatives that contribute to climate change adaptation, benefiting both companies and the public good.